Unity-Technologies/ml-agents/docs/Training-on-Microsoft-Azure.md

 it isn't needed.
 You can read more about
 [The ML-Agents toolkit support for Docker containers here](Using-Docker.md).
-Using ACI enables you to offload training of your models without needing to install Python and Tensorflow on your own computer.
+Using ACI enables you to offload training of your models without needing to install Python and TensorFlow on your own computer.
 You can find instructions, including a pre-deployed image in DockerHub for you to use, available [here](https://github.com/druttka/unity-ml-on-azure).